 Center, and start composting at home!

 Recycle computers, TVs & other E-waste: 636 Meriwether Ave.
 (MetroCall: 311).
 Home Depot recycles CFLs.
-UofL employees can recycle departmental e-waste through our E-scrap program and our Toner/Ink Cartridge recycling program.
+UofL employees can recycle departmental e-waste through our E-Waste program and our Printer Cartridge program.

 Take hazardous materials (paints, solvents, chemicals, fluorescent bulbs, etc.) to Haz Bin 7501 Grade Lane.
 UofL employees should contact the Department of Environmental Health and Safety for pick-up, exchange, or responsible disposal of hazardous materials.